Phone: (805) 756-2954

 - Natural and controlled field and laboratory studies for quantifying variation in species demographics and community structure and function in response to human impacts (e.g., fishing)

 - Designing and evaluating marine protected areas and catch shares for promoting sustainable fisheries

-- Identifying optimal and practical ecosystem-based and marine spatial planning management strategies (considering conservation, fisheries, offshore wind/wave energy facilities, marine aquaculture farms, shipping lanes, etc.) for achieving conservation and socioeconomic objectives.
+- Identifying optimal and practical ecosystem-based and marine spatial planning management strategies (of fisheries, aquaculture farms, wind farms, shipping lanes, etc.) for achieving conservation and socioeconomic objectives.

 Ph.D.
 Department of Ecology, Evolution, and Marine Biology, University of California, Santa Barbara 2008